chuckstack/chuckstack.github.io/src-ls/stack-application.md

 Here are the important types of system facing workflows.

-- Before Events (save, delete, update): TODO - defined by psql
+- Before Events (save, delete, update) - TODO - defined by psql
-- After Events (save, delete, update): TODO - defined by psql
+- After Events (save, delete, update) - TODO - defined by psql
-- Functions: TODO - defined by psql
+- Functions - TODO - defined by psql
-- Interface Events: TODO (singleton or collection)
+- Interface Events - TODO (singleton or collection)
   - note that interface events can be triggered by user workflows
   - document validation is an example of an interface event